 - Search engine Google.

 - Study abroad to experience life in another culture

-- Develop entrepreneurial skills or start your own business with help from our enterprise centre and SPARK business start-up service
+- Develop entrepreneurial skills or start your own business with help from our SPARK business start-up service

 - Join one of the student-led clubs and societies, where you can develop valuable skills and broaden your life experience